technolaji/github4s/docs/src/main/tut/issue.md

 ### Edit an issue

-You can edit an existing issue using `editIssue`, it takes as arguments:
+You can edit an existing issue using `editIssue`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the issue `number`.